 An undergraduate biochemistry degree is also a good foundation for graduate study in any of the biological sciences.
 A master's or doctoral degree in the field may lead to advanced research opportunities or teaching at the college or university level.

 Pharmaceutical sales representatives combine their knowledge of medical drugs and treatments with their interpersonal skills to generate sales for pharmaceutical companies.
 Sales representatives typically are in charge of coordinating meetings with doctors and medical staff.
 These professionals travel to hospitals, health care facilities and pharmacies to present a product or treatment.
 Sales representatives generally have acquired product knowledge through employer or manufacturer-sponsored training courses.

-The BLS reports that sales representatives of technical and scientific products, such as those within the pharmaceutical industry, earned a median annual wage of $74,970, as of May 2012.
-A 9% increase in employment for wholesale and manufacturing sales representatives is projected for the 2012-2022 decade.
+The BLS reports that sales representatives of technical and scientific products, such as those within the pharmaceutical industry, earned a median annual salary of $76,190 as of May 2015.
+A 6.9% increase in employment for wholesale and manufacturing sales representatives who sell technical and scientific products is projected for the 2014-2024 decade.

 Clinical Laboratory Technologist

 Clinical laboratory technologists use their backgrounds in biochemistry to conduct experiments on bacteria, viruses and microorganisms.
 Technologists may perform tests on levels of compounds in human blood, monitor growth of bacteria or examine the effects of drugs on viruses.
 Depending on the laboratory environment they are in, these professionals may be involved in a broad range of studies or specialize in a specific field, such as bacteriology or virology.
 Clinical laboratory technologists may find employment in government health agencies, drug manufacturing companies or health care facilities.